 Categories

 Directions:

 Cut ribs into sections.
 Season with salt, pepper, and garlic powder (if available).
-Layer the seasoned ribs in the Instant Pot.
-Pour the sauce over the ribs.
+Mix the sauce in Pyrex cup and pour the sauce into the pot.
+Layer in the seasoned ribs.
 Cover and cook on high pressure for 35 minutes.
 Natural release for about 10 minutes (in those 10 minutes, stir fry some veggies).
 Remove (falling-off-bone tender) ribs carefully with tongs.

+Categories